-Everyone is always talking about it, but does your credit score matter?
+Everyone is always talking about credit scores, but why does your credit score matter?

 Yes and No.